Expanded story from: “Striking Eight Bells: A Vietnam Memoir.”

 At 1600, Oklahoma City, Higbee and Lloyd Thomas began their firing run against identified targets near the vicinity of Dong Hoi.
 Sterett was assigned to provide additional anti-aircraft cover with her Terrier missile system.
 Oklahoma City, Higbee and Lloyd Thomas ran parallel to coastline from north to south for the first firing run then they executed a return firing leg back towards the north.

 Near the completion of the northward firing run, task group ships detected several air targets amongst the mountains.
 At around 1710, a single MiG aircraft came out of the mountains and headed for USS Higbee dropping a single 250 pound bomb.
 It was a near miss with no damage.
 The MiG circled back, but this time scored a hit on the destroyer’s after 5-inch/38 caliber gun, mount 52.
 The blast from the bomb, combined with exploding ready ammunition peeled open the top and sides of mount 52.
-Fortunately, the ship had just evacuated the gun mount due to a misfire and no one was inside.
+The ship had earlier evacuated the gun mount due to a misfire and were in the process of remanning the gun mount when the bomb hit.
 Four men in the upper ammunition handling room below mount 52 were the only injuries.

 Meanwhile, Sterett had fired a Terrier missile at the attacking MiG, but missed.
 A second fired Terrier missile did not miss.
 Soon after the first MiG had started its attack, a second MiG, began to descend from the mountains, starting an attack run but then turned back toward the mountains.
 The second MiG briefly came into range of Sterett’s missiles and two missiles were fired at it.
 The MiG and the two missiles all disappeared from the ship’s radars at the same time, and a second Sterett MiG kill was assumed.